-The statement of income includes taxes on the Group’s consolidated taxable income for the reporting period in accordance with local tax regulations, tax adjustments for previous reporting periods and changes in deferred taxes.
+The statement of income includes taxes on the Group’s consolidated taxable income for the financial period in accordance with local tax regulations, tax adjustments for previous financial periods and changes in deferred taxes.
 Tax effects related to transactions recognised through the statement of income and other events are recognised in the statement of income.
 Tax effects related to transactions or other events to be presented as components of other comprehensive income or directly in equity are also recognised, respectively, in other comprehensive income or directly in equity.

-Deferred tax liabilities and assets are calculated on temporary differences arising from the difference between the tax basis of assets and liabilities and the carrying values using the enacted tax rates at the end of the reporting period.
+Deferred tax liabilities and assets are calculated on temporary differences arising from the difference between the tax basis of assets and liabilities and the carrying values using the enacted tax rates at the end of the financial period.
 The statement of financial position includes deferred tax liabilities in their entirety and deferred tax assets at their estimated probable amount.

 The dividend proposed by the Board of Directors is deducted from distributable equity when approved by the company’s Annual General Meeting.

 Adoption of new and updated IFRS standards